Hawthorne001/dynamics365smb-docs/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 The guide lets you map the tables in [!INCLUDE [prod_short](includes/prod_short.md)] with existing integration tables in Dataverse.
 You can also specify the Dataverse table's unique identifier in **Integration Table Unique Identifier Field Name** and the **Integration Table Modified on Field Name**, which are needed for data synchronization to work.

 > [!NOTE]
 > The lookup on the **Table** column shows all [!INCLUDE [prod_short](includes/prod_short.md)] tables, including custom tables, that aren't yet mapped.
+It excludes tables that already exist on your **Integration Table Mappings** page.
+>
-It excludes those that already exist on your **Integration Table Mappings** page.
-In [!INCLUDE [prod_short](includes/prod_short.md)] 2025 release wave 2 (v27.0) and earlier, the lookup on the **Integration Table** column shows only Dataverse tables (AL Proxy Tables) that are part of out-of-the-box integrations.
+> In [!INCLUDE [prod_short](includes/prod_short.md)] 2025 release wave 2 (v27.0) and earlier, the lookup on the **Integration Table** column shows only Dataverse tables (AL Proxy Tables) that are part of out-of-the-box integrations.
 To add new or custom Dataverse tables, you need help from a developer to create and deploy them through an extension.
-Starting with 2026 release wave 1 (v28), new and custom Dataverse tables and fields are available for mapping.
+Starting with 2026 release wave 1 (v28), new and custom Dataverse tables are readily available for mapping from the lookup on **Integration Table** column.

 The Advanced action opens extra table mapping settings that you can set up.
 In the **Advanced** section, the **Table Filter** field lets you specify filters for [!INCLUDE [prod_short](includes/prod_short.md)].
 Use the **Integration Table Filter** field for Dataverse data to consider in data synchronization together with the configuration template codes in **Table Config.
 Template Code** and **Int.
 Tbl.
 Config.
 Code** to prefill missing data when new data comes from either application.

 The guide also helps you specify the fields you want the new mapping to contain.
 You can match a [!INCLUDE [prod_short](includes/prod_short.md)] field in the **Field Name** column with a Dataverse field name in the **Integration Field Name** column.
 You can also specify a **Direction**, whether the field always has the same value in the **Constant** column, and whether validations or transformations need to be applied during field mapping.

 > [!NOTE]
-> In 2025 release wave 2 (v27.0) and earlier, you can't map new or custom fields using the **Integration Table Field** column.
+> In 2025 release wave 2 (v27.0) and earlier, you can't map new or custom fields using the **Integration Table Field** column&mdash;you can in later versions.
 Also, to reduce errors, the lookup for the **Integration Table Field** column filters to a list of available fields.
 To map fields that the filters don't include, you need help from a developer.
 >
 > * Fields must be enabled.
 > * You can't use the guide to map FlowField and FlowFilter fields.